 - You have had a fever for two days

-- You have been throwing up or have had diarrhea for 6 hours
+- If you have been throwing up or have had diarrhea for 6 hours

 - You are unable to keep any fluids down